Who's Behind Listverse?

 The Isle of Demons should perhaps consider changing its name if it wants to encourage tourism.
 Though given what is said to lurk there, perhaps they don’t.
 It also makes a terrible honeymoon destination, as a young bride named Marguerite was to find out.

 Married to a French noble, it seems the young Marguerite was traveling to meet him in the New World.
 She was also attracted to a handsome ship designer who was on the mission, it seems.
 The commander was upset with the scandalous behavior of the young bride and did what any psychopath would do: He abandoned her on an island known as the Isle of Demons.
 No one lived on the island because it was said that the demons that inhabited it would tear any visitors apart.
-With only three months’ worth of provisions, Marguerite was left to fend for off the demons with her lover and nurse.
+Marguerite was left to fend off the demons with her lover and nurse with only three months’ worth of provisions.